TIGERs-Mannheim/AutoReferee/README.md

 - The heading of the ball changes by more than 45 degrees while the ball is inside the goal

 ## Ball Placement
 The autoref will signal ball placements after it has stopped the game to place the ball at the desired position.
 It is possible to specify which team is capable of performing a ball placement in the **Cfg** tab.
 Please note that at the moment the ball placement is deactivated by default so you will need to activate it before or during the game.
+If both teams are capable of placing the ball you can manually set a preference for which team will be given the chance to place the ball first.
+If you do not set a preference the autoreferee will first send the placement command to the team which will afterwards perform the actual kick.

 The autoref will give each team 15s time to place the ball at the desired position.
 After the ball has been placed or all teams that are capable of placing the ball have failed it will return to the stopped state and wait for the ball to be placed manually or initiate the next action.
 This will give the teams more time to reposition themselves after the placement states.

 ## Rule infringements
 The referee is currently capable of detecting the following rule infringements: